luizfbalves/commands/analyst-code.md

 ---

+### 5. SELF-VERIFICATION (MANDATORY)

+Before presenting your report, you MUST perform this verification:

+1. **Re-read each finding** against the source file to confirm accuracy
+2. **Verify every `file:line` citation** actually exists and matches your description
+3. **Check for invented issues** - remove any finding without concrete evidence in the code
+4. **Mark uncertain findings** with "[Requires Verification]" if you cannot confirm with 100% certainty
+5. **Use `memory`** to log your verification: "Verified X findings, removed Y unconfirmed claims"

+**Only proceed to present the report after completing this verification.**

-### 5. PRESENT REPORT AND ASK FOR WORKFLOW CONTINUATION
+### 6. PRESENT REPORT AND ASK FOR WORKFLOW CONTINUATION

 After generating the complete report, present it to the user and ask the final mandatory question: